 D. All tax-supported institutions may use the library meeting rooms at no charge.
-This would include, but not be limited to, city governmental units, county governmental units, state governmental units and the public schools.
+This would include, but not be limited to all units of government and public schools.

-E. All not for profit organizations, with proof of 501(c)3 form, will be requested to pay a donation for the use of a meeting room.
-However, if they cannot pay the requested donation, they will not be required to pay.
+E. All not-for-profit organizations, with proof of 501(c)3 form, will be requested to pay a donation for the use of a meeting room.
 See the fee schedule listed above for suggested donations.

-F. Groups deriving commercial gain will be charged following the standard fee schedule.
+F. Groups deriving commercial gain will be charged fees using the standard fee schedule.